 This is an important fact to be aware of.
-What’s equally vital is understanding what you can do in the way of survey design to reduce respondent dropout caused by boredom and increase respondent engagement.
+What’s equally vital is understanding what you can do in the way of survey design to reduce survey fatigue and respondent dropout caused by boredom and increase respondent engagement.

-What's the the impact of respondent fatigue on data collection?
+What's the the impact of survey fatigue on data collection?

 As respondents get bored completing surveys, their overall engagement starts to drop.
 They start to click less and it can worsen throughout the survey duration.
 This results in a lack of attention and leads to different answers at the beginning versus the end of the survey.

 Answers in Likert scales and sliders become more neutralised as people get bored.
 Kantar ran an experiment by moving the same questions from the start of a survey to the end and compared the answers.
 The neutral answer or “I don’t know” responses rose by 18%.